jasonbayton/11ty/_src/blog/2017/04/what-is-mdm.md

 ### Configuration deployment

 As noted at the beginning of this topic, the range of configurations or policies which can be pushed to devices is broad and granular.
-Some devices may have GPS enforced for location data requirements, others may have all external radios bar WIFI disabled when used as a display device in a store or tethered to an office location.
+Some devices may have GPS enforced for location data requirements, others may have all external radios bar Wi-Fi disabled when used as a display device in a store or tethered to an office location.
 Email configurations, VPN, managed app configs, passcode requirements (including how long before a device sleeps, how many failed attempts before a wipe, etc) can all be pushed remotely and with relative ease.

 Combined with geofencing, time-scheduling and more, a device can be completely locked down during the day, and opened up completely in the evening should an employee be located in a secure facility, for example.
 For those in less demanding environments, the MDM admin may just opt to block YouTube during work hours.

 Both Apple and Google offer ways of further locking down corporate devices; [Apple’s Supervision](/docs/enterprise-mobility/ios/what-is-ios-supervision-and-why-is-it-used/) can be enabled via IT or by enrolling in the Device Enrolment Program (DEP) and allows organisations to disable such things as Activation lock, Facetime/iMessage, the ability to factory reset and more.
-While Google have introduced [Android Enterprise](/docs/enterprise-mobility/android/what-is-android-enterprise-and-why-is-it-used/) to allow organisations to manage many different Android OEMs consistently, something that has oft been a pain point for organisations.
+While Google has introduced [Android Enterprise](/docs/enterprise-mobility/android/what-is-android-enterprise-and-why-is-it-used/) to allow organisations to manage many different Android OEMs consistently, something that has oft been a pain point for organisations.
 More information about these management options can be found in the links in this paragraph.

 ### Application management